cuchoco/pytorch_faster_rcnn/README.md

 # Faster RCNN Pytorch
-Removed C/C++ code and made it easier to study.
+This repo is duplication of [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) C/C++ code are removed and easier to study.
 Python 3.8.5
 Ubuntu 20.04.1 LTS